roura356a/csk/intl.en-US/Release notes/System Component change Records/Networking/ACK NodeLocal DNSCache.md

 ## Usage notes

 You can use the component to enable pods to access the local DNS cache on cluster nodes.
-For more information, see [t2008363.md\#]().
+For more information, see [Deploy Node Local DNS in an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Deploy Node Local DNS in an ACK cluster.md).

 ## Release notes